fanavarr/fanavarr.github.io/about/index.md

 ---
 layout: page
-title: Hi, I am Fabian Navarro!
+title: Hi, I am Fabian !
 description: About Me page of Fabian Navarro
 theme: purple
 ---

 So.
 Here is the thing...
 I am a security analyst with 5 years experience, or something like that (who's counting anyways), trying to make my way into Digital Forensics and Threat hunting.

 Here you will find some of the stuff I write on my way to becoming a DFIR analyst?, so consider this my blog and portfolio, I hope you find this helpful.

 ## Contact Me